Wikia/app/extensions/wikia/EditDraftSaving/README.md

 Every five seconds we store the content of the editor (along with some metadata) in local storage.
 In case of a crash we restore it on your next visit to the editor.

+### Draft invalidation

 On successful edits local storage entry is removed.
+To do that we need to pass local storage entry key name to the page that shows after a successful edit:

+* local storage entry name is passed as a hidden form field named `wpEditDraftKey`
+* in `ArticleSaveComplete` hook we read this value from POST HTTP request and store it in PHP session
+* `MakeGlobalVariablesScript` hook then reads the PHP session value and emits a small inline JS that invalidates local storage entry

 ## Events tracking